 Simple English definitions for legal terms

-Read a random definition: consolidate
+Read a random definition: statement of particulars

 The primary-caregiver doctrine is a rule in family law that says when parents are fighting over who gets custody of a child, the parent who takes care of the child the most will usually win.
 This only applies if the parent is a good caregiver.
 The court will look at how much time the parent spends with the child and how well they take care of them.
 The rule is different for children of different ages.
 For kids under 6, the parent who takes care of them the most will almost always win.
 For kids between 6 and 14, the court might ask the child who they want to live with, but the parents won't be there.
 For kids 14 and older, the court might let the child choose who they want to live with, as long as both parents are good caregivers.